Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Experimental results

 \section{Experimental results}

-The results of the RD beam energy calibration in the 'auxiliary energy' mode are presented in Fig.6.
-Basing on these data, one can get an idea of the magnitude of the polarization effect measured by the Touschek polarimeter, as well as its repeatability .
-The time allowed for the radiative polarization at the VEPP-3 booster ring at energy $E =1.65$ GeV was 5000-6000 seconds at the estimated characteristic time of polarization $\tau_d\approx4000$ seconds.
+One of the RD beam energy calibrations in the 'advance energy' mode is presented in Fig.~\ref{fig:JmpAux}a.
+Basing on these data, one can get an idea of the magnitude of the polarization effect measured with the Touschek polarimeter.
+The time allotted for the radiative polarization at the VEPP-3 booster ring at the energy $E =1.65$~GeV was $5000\div6000$~s at the estimated characteristic time of polarization $\tau_p\approx4000$~s.
+On average, the depolarization jump on the 'advance' energy was $\Delta_0=0.99 \pm 0.15~\%$.

-First of all, an efficiency of the proposed method for acceleration with crossing of the critical energy $E=1763$ MeV has been tested by an observation of the beam polarization relaxation (depolarization) in the final energy mode at $E\approx 1.81$ GeV.
-Evolution in time of the normalized Touschek electron counting rate after completion of acceleration in the case when the anti-solenoids remained switched off for all the time is shown in Fig.~\ref{fig:Rlx}.
+First of all, the effectiveness of the method was verified by observing the process of beam polarization relaxation (depolarization) after the acceleration at the point E = 1.81~GeV was completed, but the anti-solenoids remained switched off.
+The observed relaxation may indicate that the polarization in the beam is conserved by the end of the acceleration.
+The time evolution of the normalized Touschek electron counting rate is shown in Fig.~\ref{fig:Rlx}.
+In accordance with (\ref{eq:eq4}), the fit of the experimental points takes into account the contributions of two processes.
+One is the radiative depolarization with the characteristic time $\tau_d$.
+The other is the relaxation because of the Touschek losses of particles provided that the polarized and unpolarized bunches are not equal in population.
+In the limit, the observed characteristic $f_{pol}/f_{unpol}-1$ tends to zero due to the natural leveling of the bunches.
 Qualitatively, the relaxation process proceeds as described in the previous section.
-Relaxation (depolarization) time of $\tau=1399\pm92$ determined from the data in Fig.~\ref{fig:Rlx}$a$ is in good agreement with the estimated time of about 1400 s ( Fig.~\ref{fig:Time}).
-Compliance with the calculation in the data in Fig.~\ref{fig:Rlx}$b$ looks a little worse and can be explained by the influence of beam instability on a systematic error.
+The relaxation (depolarization) time $\tau_d=1470\pm120$ s determined from the data in Fig.~\ref{fig:Rlx} is in good agreement with the estimated time of about 1400 s (see Fig.~\ref{fig:Time}).

-The fact of beam polarization preservation has been fully confirmed in the runs on the beam energy measurement by the resonant depolarization technique performed after the acceleration (Fig.~\ref{fig:Jmp1810}).
+The fact of beam polarization preservation has been fully confirmed in the runs on the beam energy measurement by the resonant depolarization technique applied after the acceleration (Fig.~\ref{fig:JmpAux}b).